Logs¶

 -

-Cut the text content of logs and convert them into structured data, including extracting timestamps, statuses, and specific fields as tags
+Split the text content of logs, convert them into structured data, including extracting timestamps, statuses, and specific fields as tags

 -

-Generate new metric data based on existing data in the current space, thereby designing and implementing new technical metrics according to requirements
+Generate new metric data based on existing data in the current workspace, thereby designing and implementing new technical metrics according to requirements

 -